lukeprofits/Monero_Payment_Request_Standard/README.md

 # Decoding & Encoding `monero_subscription:` Payment Strings

-This document explains how to decode and encode Monero subscription payment strings using gzip compression and Base64 encoding.
+This document explains how to decode and encode `monero_subscription:` payment strings using gzip compression and Base64 encoding.

 ## Decoding Monero Subscription Payment Strings
 To decode a Monero subscription payment string, follow these steps: